Nebukam/PCGExtendedToolkit/_sources/doc-paths/paths-bounds-intersections.md

 nav_order: 2
 inputs:
     -   name : Paths
-        desc : Paths which points will be oriented pin : points
+        desc : Paths which points will be checked pin : points
     -   name : Bounds
         desc : Points which bounds will be used as intersection source